Docent (miniseries): Season 2

 Set 2 years after events of first season.
 Docent Stehlík lectures at the police academy while Fousová works at the police presidium. Šera still leads Prague murder party.
 Cold-blooded murder of young woman forces him to reopen a case from 1990s and ask Stehlík for help with the investigation.

+Season 3

+Docent Stehlík works with investigators on two complex cases of missing people while Captain Fousová reconnects with her former colleagues, because both cases have some connection abroad.